hariprasath-v/Nnet101_Assistant/README.md

 # Nnet101_Assistant

 This repository contains the final project for the **[LLM Zoom Camp](https://github.com/DataTalksClub/llm-zoomcamp/tree/main)** course.
-It demonstrates the application of Retrieval-Augmented Generation (RAG) techniques using StackExchange data to answer questions related to neural networks.
+It demonstrates the application of Retrieval-Augmented Generation (RAG) techniques using StackExchange data to answer questions related to foundational neural network concepts.

 ## Table of Contents